 We’re all guilty of hitting the “remind me later” button on software updates but updating your operating system and computer software is the best way to ensure your software is secure.

 Ransomware attacks occur when criminals gain access to your data and hold it ransom.
-Regularly backing up your data will reduce the impact of these attacks on your business, which take on average 51
+Regularly backing up your data will reduce the impact of these attacks on your business, which take on average 51 days to resolve.

 4. Manage your passwords